yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 Previously we used to allocate one host thread per HLE service interface because -

-- some service routines need to block threads, and
+- some service routines need to potentially wait a long time for completion, like network or filesystem access, and
 - we don't support guest thread rescheduling from host threads.

-> A thread in block state will have to wait until an action can be completed.
+> A thread which is blocked will have to wait until the action that blocked it, such as I/O or simply sleeping for some amount of time, completes.
-> exmaple needed

-The issue with this approach was that since it's the host OS that schedules these threads, yuzu could end up creating dozens of threads for services and that could lead to weird behaviour particularly on systems with hardware limitations.
+The issue with this approach was that since it's the host (Windows or Linux) that schedules the service threads, yuzu could create weird behaviour particularly on systems with hardware limitations due to the spawning one thread per service and the sheer number of service implementations we emulate.

 With the rewrite, yuzu now has a single "default service thread" that is used for 99% of the service methods that are non-blocking.
 For the services that are time-sensitive and for those that need blocking, we still allow thread creation (e.g. Audio, BSD, FileSystem, nvdrv)